 Let’s put it this way, you’re a behemoth in full plate armor, a shield, and you’ve just cast Shield.
 You’re at 25 AC.
 That’s a ridiculous amount of armor for a creature to chew from.

 If they’re intelligent creatures they may realize by watching their allies that it’s not worth their time to attack you at all.
 Instead, they’ll opt to take an opportunity attack from you or disengage to chase one of your less-armored allies.
 Your godlike AC has just made your job as a tank more difficult.

 This is part of why barbarians make such fantastic tanks.
 They’re naturally able to take and mitigate a ton of damage, all the while still enticing the enemy to keep hitting them.

-There’s a point of diminishing returns where super high AC will not really help you that much while dissuading enemies from attacking you.
+There’s a point of diminishing returns where super high AC will not help you that much while dissuading enemies from attacking you.
 Though, the advice in this section does depend a lot on how your DM plays their creatures.
 If they play them tactically then this outcome is certainly a possibility.

 Character Classes and Archetypes

-One of my favorite part about D&D as a player is how many viable build options there are.
+One of my favorite parts about D&D as a player is how many viable build options there are.
 There are many facets of the game and while some classes and archetypes outshine others, they all have a niche.